Ernyoke/ervin-szilagyi-static-site/src/articles/fluentbit-with-ecs-configuration-tips-and-tricks.md

     },
 }
 ```
 In case we would like to lift only the `"code"` property to the root, we simply can not do this easily.
 We will have to lift the content of the `"log"` first and then the content of `"details"`.
-At this point we essentially decimated the original structure of our JSON, which is probably not what we wanted in the first place.
-A similar limitation applied to Nest operation as well.
-We are able to nest only one level deep.
+At this point, we essentially broke the original structure of our JSON, which is probably not what we wanted in the first place.

 ## Lua Scripting

-In case we want more flexibility for processing records, we can write our own [embedded filters using Lua](https://docs.fluentbit.io/manual/pipeline/filters/lua) language.
+If we think we need more flexibility for processing records, we can write our own [embedded filters using Lua](https://docs.fluentbit.io/manual/pipeline/filters/lua) language.
 [Lua](https://www.lua.org/) is a highly efficient programming language used mainly for embedded scripting.

-It is very easy to integrated a Lua script into a Fluent Bit configuration.
-First we have to define a FILTER which will call our script:
+It is relatively easy to integrate a Lua script into a Fluent Bit configuration.
+First, we have to define a FILTER which will call our script:

 ```bash
 [FILTER]